venkatesh21bit/vendor_frontend/README.md

-# 📦 ERP Supply Chain Management System — Frontend
+# 📦 Vendor -- ERP Supply Chain Management System — Frontend

 Welcome to the **ERP UI Repository** for our intelligent supply chain management platform.
 This system streamlines stock tracking, order management, and delivery operations — tailored for Managers, Employees, and Retailers with a smart, role-based interface.